SebastianMpl/justjoin_api_scraper/README.md

 !!!
 Due to api changes the script no longer works
+!!!
+Just join IT no longer stores all offers in one json file
 # JustJoin.it API Parser and Extractor
 ### Early Alpha Stage
 [WIP]